Anthony Etherin: Slate Petals

-In July 2021, Penteract Press published Slate Petals (and Other Wordscapes), Etherin's follow-up to 2019’s Stray Arts.
-Applying the methods of its prequel to pastoral subject matter, Slate Petals explores the use of strict constraints to compose traditional lyrical poetry.Slate Petals received blurbs from Anthony Horowitz, George Szirtes, and Christian Bök and was launched online via The Penteract Podcast, owing to the ongoing Covid-19 pandemic.
+In July 2021, Penteract Press published Slate Petals (and Other Wordscapes), Etherin's follow-up to 2019's Stray Arts.
+Applying the methods of its prequel to pastoral subject matter, Slate Petals explores the use of strict constraints to compose traditional lyrical poetry.Slate Petals received blurbs from Anthony Horowitz, George Szirtes, and Christian Bök and was launched online via The Penteract Podcast, owing to the ongoing COVID-19 pandemic.
 Praising the book, magician Penn Jillette read excerpts from Slate Petals on his podcast, while poet and broadcaster Ian McMillan wrote of it, "Anthony Etherin is the true king of the jewels to be found in restricted language and I’ve really been enjoying his brilliant new collection… Anthony mines language to come up with things that are breathtaking and almost beyond meaning."

+The Robots of Babylon

+In October 2023, Penteract Press published The Robots of Babylon, Etherin's third full-length collection.
+Inspired by twentieth-century pulp fiction tropes, The Robots of Babylon presents several new literary constraints, including the slice and aelindivider.
+It also features Etherin’s first published works of alliterative verse.
+The book received blurbs from Jane Espenson and David Astle.

+Knit Ink

+An omnibus edition of Etherin’s work, Knit Ink (and Other Poems) was published by Deep Vellum in late 2024.

 Aelindromes

-Probably Etherin’s biggest stylistic innovation is the aelindrome, a constraint that divides letters up according to numerical sequences.
+Probably Etherin's biggest stylistic innovation is the aelindrome, a constraint that divides letters up according to numerical sequences.
 Etherin invented the restriction in 2012, after he saw the potential of composing palindromes by pairs of letters (the earliest palindrome-by-pairs was a tribute to Albert Einstein, ‘Intense ion, Einstein!’).
 They have been described as an "even more fiendish" constraint than palindromes and anagrams.

 An aelindrome divides its letters by varying the number of letters by which it is a palindrome.
 For example, the line ‘melody, a bloody elm’ is aelindromic in 1-2-3-4, because the letter units are cut up as follows: 1(m) — 2(el) — 3(ody) — 4(ablo) before being reversed around their pivot.
 Etherin describes the Aelindrome thusly: “In an aelindrome, the unit is changing constantly according to a premeditated numerical palindrome.”
 Etherin's book Stray Arts includes aelindromes that use the first twenty digits of famous irrational numbers, such as pi, Euler's Number, and the golden ratio.